Ibanez Iceman: Use and signature models by Paul Stanley

-"First of all, the Iceman and the PS10 have about as much in common as a Chevy and a Rolls-Royce.
-The PS10 came about in the '70s, when we were on our first trip to Japan.
-Ibanez was interested in me doing a signature guitar with them.
-They wanted to me to design something new, and we did go through their catalog, I saw a picture of a guitar that was not terribly popular.
-I liked the asymmetrical shape to it; it reminded me of a Firebird or a Rickenbacker bass turned upside down.
-It had one pickup on it that looked like you took three bobbins from a humbucker and put them together somehow.
-It also had that wacky knob that looked like you were to change your television channels with it!
-I said, "You've got something here, but you don't know what to do with it."
-My feeling about Ibanez in the '70s, like many companies in Japan, was that they were excellent at copying but they didn't know why they were copying.
-We sat down, and by using that basic shape, I came up with a guitar: construction, frets, inlays, wiring, the type of tail block that has a sustain block built into it, the half-brass/half-bone nut, and so on.
-In other words, we took a shape and made a new guitar.
-Although there is still a guitar called an Iceman and some people use the name interchangeably with the PS10, they really have nothing in common except a silhouette".

 Variations

 Ibanez ICJ100WZ

 The Ibanez ICJ100WZ was an Iceman-shaped signature guitar for Jay Yuenger of White Zombie, introduced in 1996.
 It featured a mahogany body with maple top, painted in green with white stars all over the place, a set-in maple neck with bound ebony fingerboard.
 Hardware equipped on it was Lo Pro Edge tremolo, two humbucking pickups, 3 knob control and 3 way toggle with coil split.

 Ibanez DMM1

 Daron Malakian of System of a Down favored the IC300 from the early days of System of a Down up to the Mezmerize/Hypnotize era (2004-2005), when he switched to using Gibson SGs, although he has been recently seen playing Iceman guitars again with System, making use of a custom-made model which is currently his main guitar.
 Daron had his own signature model, the Ibanez DMM1, released in 2004.
 It was a limited edition run based on the Ibanez Iceman ICX shape and features a special graphic design painted by Daron’s father, Vartan Malakian.
 Only 300 were made.